The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

 This is the one who raised Jesus from the dead.

-This is the one who recreated you.
+This is the one who imparted his life you.

 You know He put all things in subjection under His feet, and He gave Him to be Head over all things for the benefit of the church.